Flavio Bolsonaro enters Brazil’s 2026 presidential race with father’s nod

 Imprisoned over a coup attempt

 The elder Bolsonaro and Lula previously faced each other in the 2022 presidential race.
-It was a closely fought match: Neither candidate won a majority of the vote in the first round, which forced the contest into a runoff.
+It was a closely fought match: Neither candidate won a majority of the vote in the first round, which forced the contest into a run-off.

 But on October 30, Lula emerged victorious in the second round, squeaking out a slim victory with 50.9 percent of the vote.
 It was the closest outcome to a presidential race since Brazil’s return to democracy in the 1980s.